Branch Registration in Poland

 Does branch have legal personality | No – branch has no legal personality |

-Who can open a branch in Poland | Entrepreneurs from EU and other countries (on additional conditions) |
+Who can open a branch in Poland | Entrepreneurs from EU; and other countries (on additional conditions) |

-Accounting | Yes – branch has to run accounting books as per Polish regulations |
+Accounting | Yes – branch has to run accounting books as per Polish Accounting Standards |

-Reporting | Yes – branch has to perform annual reporting as per Polish regulations |
+Reporting | Yes – branch has to perform annual reporting as per Polish Accounting Standards |

 Taxes | Yes – branch is subject to taxation in Poland |

-Bank Account | Branch is not obliged to have a bank account in Poland but it is recommended |
+Bank Account | Branch is not obliged to have a local bank account but it is recommended |

 Registration numbers | Each branch has: